jjcremmers/jjcremmers.github.io/_pages/about.md

 the [courses](courses/) I am involved in, and my broader initiatives in engineering education.

-For more specific information for prospective students, industrial partners or educators, please click one of the buttons below.
+For more specific information for prospective students, industrial and academic partners or educators, please click one of the buttons below.

 <div class="fancy-button-group">
   <a href="info/students" class="fancy-button">Students</a>